TheNatas/kanban-board/README.md

 # Kanban Board (Angular)

 Simple Angular project featuring a kanban board with "ToDo", "Doing" and "Done" columns, as well as a "New" column to add a task.
+Backend taken from [Final Project Angular - BACK](https://github.com/lpqueiroz/ProjetoFinalAngular), by [lpqueiroz](https://github.com/lpqueiroz).
+Made under the Web FullStack course by Let's Code scope.

 ### Installation